Episode 1648 - John Mulaney

 I was pretty sure that, you know, we were on the same page, but I didn't know 100% that if I said like the way I felt about it, like there might be, you might have a different feeling or you might be like, wait, but end it entirely?

-Well, people have always said to both of us, you know, in my mind, it was always going to, if anyone said, how long you can do it for, I'm like, as long as Brendan wants.
+Well, people have always said to both of us, you know, in my mind, it was always going to, if anyone said, how long are you going to do it for?
+I'm like, as long as Brendan wants.
+Yeah.

 Well, it became, it was that thing, what it was, it was really, I think, you know, because we have pretty good boundaries with each other.